 In this context, BNP Paribas strives to become a partner of choice for corporates when it comes to digital innovation.
 As well as developing and investing in its own technology, BNP Paribas has partnered with fintechs to deliver state-of-the-art risk management services to clients across the globe.
-We are, for instance, in the process of leveraging our acquisition of Kantox to transform currency hedging workflows for corporates by offering a fully automated solution across exposures identification, rules-based market execution and streamlined trade reporting.
+We have, for instance, leveraged our acquisition of Kantox to transform currency hedging workflows for corporates by offering a fully automated solution across exposures identification, rules-based market execution and streamlined trade reporting.

-As we enter 2024, we intend to release the new Kantox "In-House FX" module, which enables companies to centralise FX management of subsidiaries, maximise exposure netting for the group and enhance available liquidity.
-These solutions help to free time for treasurers to focus on more strategic aspects of risk management.
+As we enter 2024, we have just released the new Kantox "In-House FX" module, which enables companies to centralise FX management of subsidiaries, maximise exposure netting for the group and enhance available liquidity.
+These modules help to free time for treasurers to focus on more strategic aspects of risk management.